alexch/sentry/README.md

 * Sentry runs on Heroku, so anyone can create their own instance for the cost of a worker (currently ~$36/mo, which is kind of steep, but might be worth it).
 (There's no reason it couldn't run on another server too.)

-* It's a good example app for Sinatra, Heroku, Erector, and TDD.
+* It's a good example app for Sinatra, Heroku, Erector, Ruby email sending and checking, and TDD.